Someone06/t/README.md

 `t` is a command-line todo list manager for people that want to *finish* tasks, not organize them.

+This is a fork of <https://github.com/Jonhoo/t> which I maintain for personal use only.

 Why t?
 ------